ashwani211/ashwani211/README.md

 - 💬 Contact me at ashwanikumarsingh.varanasi@gmail.com

 ## 🚀 About Me
 Hey, I am Ashwani and I am a software developer.
 My journey began with native Android applications, explored iOS and Web development and then I transitioned to flutter to explore the possibilities of creating consistent user experience across different platforms.
-Now, I develop Android, iOS as well as Web applications.
+Now, I’ve transitioned to flutter to explore the possibilities of creating consistent user experience across different platforms.

 ## 🔗 Links